ivaibhavhere/AI-Powered-Support-Ticket-Assistant/README.md

 <<<<<<< HEAD
 # End-to-End AI System: Support Ticket Assistant

 This is an AI-powered system that ingests customer support tickets, allows users to ask natural language questions against the data, and detects anomalies.
-It was built for the AI Engineer assessment at DOTMappers IT Pvt.
-Ltd.

 ## Features
 1. **Data Ingestion:** Automatically reads `support_tickets.csv` and loads it into a SQLite database with indexed columns for fast querying.